rexxar-tc/IoDriver/Docs/Hardware Description.md

 ####Expansion port

 There is a port on the back of the IoDriver board that is intended for expansion modules.
-Currently planned are a bluetooth module (with accompanying iOS/Android apps), and an accelerometer module.
-Another possibility is a sound module, though there aren't currently any plans to make such a module unless there is significant demand for it.
+Currently planned are a bluetooth module (with accompanying iOS/Android apps), an accelerometer module, and a sound board.

 Essentially the expansion bus is just an SPI bus, with four chip select lines on the connector.
 Power to the expansion port is swiched with a MOSFET, to prevent the modules from consuming power when the system is supposed to be in sleep mode.
 Because of the body diode in the MOSFET, it's also possible to power the board from this connector for initial programming.